tiyajp/hydejack-starter-kit/_featured_categories/example.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Briefing out some of the Go related concepts.
+Compilation of some of the Go related concepts covered while learning Go.
 ---